merovex-archival/merovex.github.io/_posts/2014-07-05-toolchain.markdown

 date: 2014-07-05 10:29:21.000000000 -04:00
 image: 5060103696_625ba60116_z-chain.jpg
 category: Technology
-keywords: LaTeX, Markdown, Ruby, publishing, Bookmaker, tool pr0n
 description: Ben Wilson, author, discusses how he writes, edits and publishes a novel.
 author: Ben Wilson
 tags:
+- Ruby
-- Publishing
+- Markdown
-- Technique
+- LaTeX
-- Writing
+- Toolchain
 ---

 Now that I'm drafing my fourth novel, I wanted to share a bit about my toolchain.
 That is, the process by which I document the novel and publish it.